OCEAN Test: Take the Big Five Personality Assessment

 Agreeableness

-How you balance cooperation with competition.
+How you trade off cooperation against competition.

 Neuroticism